BOOK TOUR

 Senator De Lourdes Santiago was pleased to learn that Dr. Cabán will “rematriate” and retire in Toa Alta, Puerto Rico.
 She encouraged Vilma to bring her professional and creative gifts to advocate for the needs of children and educators living in Puerto Rico.
 Vilma Luz is ready to sign up!

-The construction work at La Casa de Maria kicked off January 2024 in Toa Alta, Puerto Rico.
-In a few weeks, Vilma is ready to wear her General Contractor hat to advance construction.
-With her new tool belt, she will work alongside contractors.
-The goal is to have the ribbon-cutting ceremony February 2025 and extend Honarable Senator Maria de Lourdes Santiago the great honor of cutting the ribbon.
+The construction work at La Casa de Maria kicked off July 2024 in Toa Alta, Puerto Rico.
+Vilma was ready to wear her General Contractor hat to advance construction efforts.
+With her new tool belt, she began working alongside contractors.
+The goal is to have the ribbon-cutting ceremony July 2026 and extend Honarable Senator Maria de Lourdes Santiago the great honor of cutting the ribbon.

 NUYORICAN- BORINQUEÑA CONSTRUCTION: